Sea Island (British Columbia): Ground transportation

 Grant McConachie Way is the primary east–west artery leading to the main airport terminal, while a significant amount of commuter traffic from Vancouver to Richmond crosses Sea Island north-south via Russ Baker Way.
-Sea Island is connected to Vancouver to the north via the Arthur Laing Bridge, and to Richmond via the No. 2 Road Bridge, Dinsmore Bridge, Moray Bridge and the Sea Island Bridge.
-Sea Island is also served by three stations on the Canada Line, part of the SkyTrain rapid transit network, which connects the airport to Downtown Vancouver and Downtown Richmond.
+Sea Island is connected to Vancouver to the north via the Arthur Laing Bridge, and to Richmond via the No. 2 Road Bridge, Dinsmore Bridge, Moray Bridge and the Sea Island Connector.

+Sea Island is served by three stations on the Canada Line branch of the SkyTrain rapid transit network, namely, Templeton, Sea Island Centre, and YVR-Airport.
+The SkyTrain connects Sea Island to central Richmond and downtown Vancouver.

+TransLink also operates one bus on Sea Island, route 412, which connects the YVR South Terminal to Bridgeport Station.

+Environmental areas

 Sea Island Conservation Area

 The Sea Island Conservation Area (SICA) is located adjacent to Vancouver International Airport (YVR) and consists of approximately 140.1 hectares (1.4 square kilometres) of land on the north side of Sea Island dedicated for conservation of wildlife and habitat.
 SICA was transferred to Environment Canada as a compensation package funded by Transport Canada to replace wildlife habitat lost as a result of runway expansion at Vancouver International Airport (YVR).
 The main goal for management of SICA is to maintain existing populations of wildlife that do not compromise aviation safety.

 Habitats on SICA consist of woodland, wetland sloughs, and old agricultural field habitat which support a diversity of birds, land mammals, and terrestrial plants.
 SICA habitat management discourages populations of flocking birds that may pose hazards to aviation safety, as well as discourages populations of beavers that can cause prevalent, severe and costly damage to habitat.

 Sturgeon Bank Wildlife Management Area

-Over 50 square kilometres in area, Sturgeon Bank is a marine preserve located off the west side of the island and is made up of intertidal and subtidal waters.
-Boating is prohibited in the area.
+Sturgeon Bank is a designated wildlife management area located off the west side of the island at the delta front of the Fraser River estuary.
+The area consists primarily of nearshore, foreshore, and subtidal waters.
+Boating is prohibited in the area in order to protect the habitats of numerous bird and fish populations.

 Beaches and parks

-Sea Island boasts two public beaches, McDonald Beach Park and Iona Beach Regional Park.
+Sea Island has two public beaches, McDonald Beach Park and Iona Beach Regional Park.

 McDonald Beach is operated by the city of Richmond.
-It is a recreational facility, with a dogs off-leash area, picnic areas and boat docking available.
+It is a recreational space, with an off-leash area for dogs, picnic tables, and boat docking available.

-Iona Beach is operated by the Greater Vancouver Regional District, with a focus on wildlife protection, beaches, information on the flora and fauna, as well as a walking trail that culminates in a 4 kilometer jetty out into the Sturgeon Bank.
-(See also: Iona Island, British Columbia.)
+Iona Beach is operated by the Greater Vancouver Regional District, with a focus the protection and study of the native flora and fauna.
+It is located on Iona Island, the peninsula on the northwest corner of Sea Island, and houses two jetties that extend into the Strait of Georgia.